-- 1. Choose File>Send. - 2.
-In the Send dialog box, select reports, views, and timing files from their respective tabs and click Add to add them to the list of items you want to include in the .zip file. - 3.
-In the Send To field, choose Email Recipient to email the zip file or choose File to save the file on your computer. - 4.
+- 1. Open one or several timing files. - 2.
+Choose File>Export Results>To HTML. - 3.
+In the Export Results Setup dialog box, select reports, views, and timing files that you want to include in the .zip file. - 4.
+In the Export To field, choose Email Recipient to email the zip file or choose File to save the file on your computer. - 5.
 Click the Zip to file check box to send the files in the compressed .zip format.
-Type a name for the .zip file in the adjacent field.

-- 5. If you chose File in step 3, type the path of the location for the .zip file or click the browse button [...] to select a location. - 6.
-Click OK.
+Type a name for the .zip file in the adjacent field. - 6.
+If you chose File in step 3, type the path of the location for the .zip file or click the browse button [...] to select a location. - 7.
+Click Export.
 Depending on which option you chose in step 3, Analyze performs one of the following actions: - !
-If you chose Email Recipient, Analyze creates a new Outlook email message that contains all of the pre-defined reports, .xml, .xsl, and files associated with the timing file as a single, compressed .zip file attachment.
-Address the email, add message text, and send the message. - !
+If you chose Email Recipient, Analyze creates a new Outlook email message that contains all of the pre-defined reports, .xml, .xsl, and files associated with the timing file as a single, compressed .zip file attachment. - !
 If you chose File, Analyze creates a single, compressed .zip file in the location you specified in step 5 that contains all of the pre-defined reports, .xml, .xsl, and files associated with the timing file.